Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Results on genericity along curves

 is non-zero for a.e.~$s\in [0,1]$.
 Then given $(h,\xi)\in G$ and a lattice $\Gamma'$ of $G$ commensurable with $\Gamma$ one has for a.e.\ $s\in [0,1]$ the coset $\psi(s)(h,\xi)\Gamma'$ is Birkhoff generic with respect to $(G/\Gamma', \mu_{G/\Gamma'},a_t)$ where $\mu_{G/\Gamma'}$ is the unique $G$-invariant probability measure on $G/\Gamma'$. \end{cor}

-The proof of Theorem~\ref{thm;equi} will take almost all of \S~\ref{sec:Birkhoff_proof}.
+Elkies and McMullen proved in \cite{em04} that the curve $\{u_\varphi(s)\Gamma: s\in [0,1] \}$, pushed under diagonal flow $a_t$, equidistributes as $t$ tends to infinity (i.e. the uniform measure on the curves, renormalized to be a probability measure, tends to the Haar measure).
+Let us stress that the problem we are considering, namely showing that a.e. point on the curve is Birkhoff-generic under $a_t$, is independent and more subtle (heuristically, the two results are in a similar relation to proving $L^1$ convergence versus pointwise convergence of a family of functions).
+Striking generalizations of the result by Elkies and McMullen have been proved by Shah, which proved equidistribution of curves under diagonal flows in much greater generality: in particular, in \cite{Sha2009-a} and \cite{Sha2009-b}, Shah proved asymptotic equidistribution of certain analytic curves in different homogeneous spaces.
+On the other hand, it is an open question whether Birkhoff genericity is true or not in these settings.

+The proof of Theorem~\ref{thm;equi} will take almost all of \S~\ref{sec:Birkhoff_proof} and is based on quantitative estimates on the measures supported on the curve translates obtained by using a \emph{height function}.
+While height functions are a classical tool since the seminal work \cite{emm98} by Eskin, Margulis and Mozes, the height function for our problem has to be carefully and ingeniously constructed.
+The techniques used in this paper are similar in spirit to those used to prove Birkhoff genericity by Chaika and Eskin in \cite{Es-Ch} and by the second author in \cite{s}.
+Different methods are used instead in \cite{ksw} and \cite{snew} to prove Birkhoff genericity for one parameter diagonalizable subgroup actions on homogeneous spaces: there the key step consists of proving effective double equidistribution of translates of volume measures on horospherical orbits.

 The proof of Corollary~\ref{cor:gencurve} will be given at the end of \S~\ref{sec:outline_Birkhoff}.
 It will be clear from \S~\ref{sec:outline_Birkhoff} that the assumptions on $\varphi$ in Theorem~\ref{thm;equi} are necessary.
 The Birkhoff genericity result in the space of affine lattices has an immediate application to Birkhoff genericity for certain curves in a space of flat surfaces, which are branched covers of flat tori.
 In order to state this result (see \S~\ref{sec:Birkhoff_tori}), let us first recall some basic background material on translation surfaces.